New York Sports Betting Revenue

 New York was quick to legalize sports wagering but was slow to authorize online betting.
 The state included online wagering in its budget for the fiscal year 2022 and will begin accepting applications for operating licenses in July 2021.
-Online sportsbooks are not expected to launch until later in 2021 or early in 2022.
+Online sportsbooks launched January 8, 2022.

 Here are some themes we’ve noticed when examining the New York market.